-An occupier is any person or other entity (and there may be several) which is in occupation or control of land, premises or a structure.
-An occupier has a duty to ensure premises are reasonably safe for people who may enter on the property.
+Occupiers Liability refers to an occupier's duty to ensure premises are reasonably safe for people who may enter on the property.
+An occupier is any person or other entity (and there may be several) which is in control of land, premises or a structure.

 In accordance with the above definition, injuries arising out of slips, trips or falls, recreational and sporting pastimes and falls on public or private properties, can all result in claims against one of more occupiers of those premises.